timofeysie/heroes2/docs/BROKEN_TESTS.md

 [1] 	Error: Cannot set base providers because it has already been called [1] 	Error: This test module uses the component AppComponent which is using a "templateUrl", but they were never compiled.
 Please call "TestBed.compileComponents" before your test.
 ```
-Remeber the warnings about the order the test bed was used in the testing chapter?
+Remember the warnings about the order the test bed was used in the testing chapter?
 But this issue is to "Provide a mock service using TestBed", so is not the appropriate place to complain about this problem.

 Removing the extras that the script is always complaining about I see this: